-After you have successfully plugged in speakers and assigned to the right jacks, you are only one more step to go to enjoy the intended sound.
+After you have successfully plugged in speakers and assigned them to the right jacks, there is only one more step to enjoy the desired sound quality.
 We provide "Speaker Calibration" to help you check if the speakers are located in the correct position.